 - Lightweight construction with a thin, flat sole

-- Great grip and connection to the floor
+- Excellent grip and connection to the floor

-Typical running or athletic shoes have a cushioned construction that is not suitable for lifting.
+Typical running or athletic shoes have a cushioned structure that is not suitable for lifting.
 Their comfortable design does not give you the stability you need for strong deadlift support and performance.

-In addition, running or athletic shoes do not have a flat, thin sole like deadlift shoes.
-A flat sole helps you connect best to the floor and feel grounded.
+Besides, running or athletic shoes do not have a flat, thin sole like deadlift shoes.
+A flat bottom helps you connect best to the floor and feel grounded.
 You must push against the ground to power your deadlift as if you are doing a vertical or reverse leg press.

 Instead, running shoes keep absorbing the force you exert against the floor.
 In turn, that limits your potential deadlift performance.

 On the other hand, the thin and hard rubber sole of a deadlift shoe solves this problem.
-A good deadlift shoe provides a great grip and connection to the floor.
+A good deadlift shoe provides an excellent grip and connection to the floor.
 Proper deadlift footwear will also help reduce knee or ankle injuries.
 If you want to master the deadlift, you have to train safe and smart.